randdusing/cordova-plugin-bluetoothle/readme.md

 ### notify ###
 Update a value for a subscription.
-Currently all subscribed devices will receive update.
+Currently all subscribed devices will receive updates on iOS.
 Device specific updates will be added in the future.
+On Android, a device address is required.
 If ```sent``` equals false in the return value, you must wait for the ```peripheralManagerIsReadyToUpdateSubscribers``` event before sending more updates.

 ```javascript
 bluetoothle.notify(success, error, params);